Here are the most asked questions about the Post-9/11 GI Bill.

-14. Question: What if the new Post 9/11 GI Bill isn't enough to cover my costs at a private school?
+13. Question: What if the new Post-9/11 GI Bill isn't enough to cover my costs at a private school?

-Answer: Institutions of Higher Learning may elect to participate in the Yellow Ribbon Program to make additional funds available for your education program without an additional charge to your GI Bill entitlement.
-These institutions voluntarily enter into a Yellow Ribbon Agreement with VA and choose the amount of tuition and fees that will be contributed.
+Answer: Institutions of higher learning may elect to participate in the Yellow Ribbon Program to make additional funds available for your education without an additional charge to your GI Bill entitlement.
+These institutions voluntarily enter into a Yellow Ribbon Agreement with the Department of Veterans Affairs and choose the amount of tuition and fees that will be contributed.
 VA matches that amount and issues payments directly to the institution.

-Only veterans entitled to the maximum benefit rate, or their designated transferees may receive this funding.
-Active duty servicemembers and their spouses are not eligible for this program.
-Child transferees of active duty servicemembers may be eligible if the servicemember is qualified at the 100 percent rate.
+Only veterans entitled to the maximum benefit rate, or their designated transferees, may receive this funding.
+Active-duty service members and their spouses are not eligible for this program.
+Child transferees of active-duty service members may be eligible if the service member is qualified at the 100% rate.